elfrucool/spring-batch-workshop/exercise-3/README.md

 1. You need to provide a DataSource connection pool, easiest way is adding the dependency `compile("org.springframework.boot:spring-boot-starter-jdbc")`.
 See section 29.1.2 of [http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-sql.html](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-sql.html).

-### Tell the application what database are you using
+### Step 3.
+Tell the application what database are you using

 Create a file named `src/main/resources/application.properties` with the following contents (modify the fields according to what you have configured in your RDBMS):